 Figuring out your preferred teaching style:

-Homeschool affords the opportunity to approach learning and teaching from a very unique and outside the box points of view.
+Homeschool affords the opportunity to approach learning and teaching from unique and outside the box points of view.
 Or you can go completely with the traditional way children are taught if you’d prefer.
-Some of the more popular methods include Charlotte Mason, Classical, Unit Studies, Unschooling, and an eclectic approach where you take the best of all the others to make your own mix and match style.
+Some popular methods include Charlotte Mason, Classical, Unit Studies, Unschooling, and an eclectic approach where you take the best of all the others to make your own mix and match style.

 Remember, this step is just to kind of guide you to some curriculum options – you aren’t obligated to live and die by your homeschool methodology or your child’s learning style.
 This is just a tool to help you narrow down your focus.
-In reality, you are probably going to lean one way but pull from different philosophies and ideas, as well as resources that aren’t necessarily exactly what your child’s learning style is.
+In reality, you will probably lean one way but pull from different philosophies and ideas, as well as resources that aren’t necessarily exactly what your child’s learning style is.
 Giving them room to experience and grow through different styles can really help cement learning – even if it’s not their natural inclination.
-The idea of seeing how your child naturally solves problems is just a way for you to figure out options that will help you all be the most successful with this adventure.
+Seeing how your child naturally solves problems is just a way for you to figure out options that will help you all be the most successful with this adventure.

 Homeschool Planning Step Three: Curriculum Options